eco marketing

 Shutting down computers

-By shutting down computers this prompts updates to happen outside of hours.
-Updates can improve computer speed, security and prevent issues.
-It also means that updates happen outside of hours rather on company time.
+By shutting down computers, this prompts updates to happen outside of hours.
+Updates can improve computer speed, security, and prevent issues.
+It also means that updates happen outside of hours rather than on company time.

 Premade lunches

-Premade lunches can assist with healthier eating which in turn can improve productivity and reduce absence.
+Premade lunches can assist with healthier eating, which in turn can improve productivity and reduce absenteeism.

 Recycling of clothes and equipment

-By agreeing to help with recycling items for your employees you are reducing the stress and load on them having to find time to do so.
+By agreeing to help with recycling items for your employees, you are reducing the stress and load on them of having to find the time to do so.

 Remote working / work-from-home

-With remote working you are reducing unnecessary travel and helping reduce carbon emissions, this is also the case when using electric vehicles and cycle-to-work schemes.
-The other benefit with remote working is the removal of wasted time in the day to travel to and from the office, which causes stress.
+With remote working, you are reducing unnecessary travel and helping to reduce carbon emissions.
+This is also the case when using electric vehicles and cycle-to-work schemes.
+The other benefit of remote working is the removal of wasted time in the day to travel to and from the office, which causes stress.

-If working from home / remote-working is prevented by a lack of trust of your employees to be able to be as productive when out of the office, then this is perhaps indicative of a greater issue.
+If working from home or remote working is prevented by a lack of trust in your employees to be able to be as productive when out of the office, then this is perhaps indicative of a greater issue.

 Cloud computing

-By using cloud computing you are preventing the unnecessary purchase and later the disposal of unnecessary computer equipment.
-Using virtual machines means that you are able to use your older machines for longer as the computer processing happens on the server rather than on the machine itself.
-Additionally, it means that there is an additional layer of security and file / folder protection if an employee leaves the company.
+By using cloud computing, you are preventing the unnecessary purchase and later disposal of unnecessary computer equipment.
+Using virtual machines means that you are able to use your older machines for longer, as the computer processing happens on the server rather than on the machine itself.
+Additionally, it means that there is an additional layer of security and file/folder protection if an employee leaves the company.

 Shopping bags and water bottles

-By providing shopping bags and water bottles to each of your employees (and clients) this is an easy and relatively cost-effective way of sharing your branding efforts with your team.
-By encouraging the use of these items you are not only fostering an attitude of being proud to represent your company but before you know it you’ll start seeing your branded merchandise in your local supermarket checkouts and gyms, as a result of your brand ambassadors.
+By providing shopping bags and water bottles to each of your employees (and clients), this is an easy and relatively cost-effective way to share your branding efforts with your team.
+By encouraging the use of these items, you are not only fostering an attitude of being proud to represent your company, but before you know it, you’ll start seeing your branded merchandise in your local supermarket checkouts and gyms as a result of your brand ambassadors.

 Educate, educate, educate…